Georgia Hicks

 Recent notable cases include:

-• Professional Game Match Officials Ltd v HMRC – This appeal concerns the tax treatment and employment status of football referees.
+• Professional Game Match Officials Ltd v HMRC [2024] UKSC 29 – This case concerns the tax treatment and employment status of football referees.
 Whilst the appeal only concerned a group of some 40 match officials, the appeal has wider implications for referees across all tiers of English football (numbering some over 28,000 individuals) and across other sports.
 Having been successful before the FTT and UT, HMRC’s appeal to the CA was allowed.
 Read Georgia's Tax Journal article on this case here.

 • Laing O’Rourke Services Ltd v HMRC - Georgia is instructed by the taxpayer in these joined appeals against HMRC’s decision not to refund NICs on sums paid to employees as car allowance payments (paid in respect of the use of a private car for work purposes).
 The taxpayers argue that as ‘relevant motoring expenditure’ within the meaning of the Social Security (Contribution) Regulations 2001, the sum equating to the ‘qualifying amount’ should be reimbursed under either reg 22A or para 7A of Schedule 3.